 Instructions

-- Fill a large pot with water, add the onion and bay leaf.
-Bring to a boil and add the spaghetti.
+- Fill a large pot with water, and add the onion and bay leaf.
+Bring to a boil, then add the spaghetti.
 Stir often to help keep it from sticking.
 Cook for 9 minutes.

-- Once pasta is ready, drain, discard onion and bay leaves.
-Then add to the saucepan with the ham and cream mixture tossing to coat evenly.
-(If the pasta is too dry for your taste add a couple of warm milk and mix.)
+- If the pasta is too dry for your taste, add some warm milk and mix.
 Season with salt and pepper.
-At this point you can stir in the cheese to melt and serve or if you want to bake it proceed to step.
+At this point you can stir in the cheese to melt and serve or if you want to bake it.

 - Mix ½ of the cheese with the spaghetti, stir to combine, then transfer to the baking dish and sprinkle with the rest of the cheese.

 - Bake for 10 minutes to melt the cheese.
-To serve garnish with chopped parsley.
-You will really love this one!
+To serve, garnish with chopped parsley.
+You will love this one!

 Notes

-· ** The recipe traditionally use Chihuahua cheese but it is not easily available outside of Mexico.
+- The recipe traditionally uses Chihuahua cheese, but it is only easily available in Mexico.
 You can also use a mild white cheddar cheese besides Monterrey Jack.
-I found the Barilla®Spaghetti and the rest of the ingredients at my local Walmart store.

 Cristina